saadh393/airbnb-hotel/backend/notes.md

     Right now we have a constraint on the model file, but not on the migration file.
 Maybe adding the (2048) to replace the default (250) character limit on the migration file will fix this.

     In order to make that change, we first need to modify the migration file.
 After that, we need to manually drop the database on Render so that it will re-build the database using the updated migration file.
-Here is the command to

     The command to open the PostgreSQL Database in our terminal is: PGPASSWORD=bpBTOrAC90SK9bmz7icVIeVnBspsvFPl psql -h dpg-cs2mmr0gph6c738688fg-a.oregon-postgres.render.com -U app_academy_projects_hlgc_user app_academy_projects_hlgc